metafizzy/flickity/notes.md

 <!-- isWrapAround -->
 <!-- IE8 button -->

-link clicks on mobile
+set container height - use cells max height simplify targetPosition and cursorPosition into one option link clicks on mobile
 <!-- don't use translate3d() when settled -->
 <!-- add selected class to cell -->